paperswithcode/model-index/README.md

-# Model Index - a source of truth for ML model results
+# Model Index - make a source of truth for ML model results